 The primary application of ASTM A-106 pressure pipes and triple or quadruple certified pipes in large diameters is for use as oil and gas distribution lines for commercial applications.
-A more minor application for large diameter seamless pipes is for use in pressure piping systems by refineries, petrochemical plants, and chemical plants, as well as in power Start Printed Page 23989generation plants and in some oil field uses (on shore and off shore) such as for separator lines, gathering lines and metering runs.
+A more minor application for large diameter seamless pipes is for use in pressure piping systems by refineries, petrochemical plants, and chemical plants, as well as in power generation plants and in some oil field uses (on shore and off shore) such as for separator lines, gathering lines and metering runs.
 These applications constitute the majority of the market for the subject seamless pipes.
 However, ASTM A-106 pipes may be used in some boiler applications.

 The scope of this order includes all seamless pipe meeting the physical parameters described above and produced to one of the specifications listed above, regardless of application, with the exception of the exclusions discussed below, whether or not also certified to a non-covered specification.
-Standard, line, and pressure applications and the above-listed specifications are defining characteristics of the scope of this investigation.
+Standard, line, and pressure applications and the above-listed specifications are defining characteristics of the scope of this review.
 Therefore, seamless pipes meeting the physical description above, but not produced to the ASTM A-53, ASTM A-106, ASTM A-333, ASTM A-334, ASTM A-589, ASTM A-795, and API 5L specifications shall be covered if used in a standard, line, or pressure application, with the exception of the specific exclusions discussed below.

 For example, there are certain other ASTM specifications of pipe which, because of overlapping characteristics, could potentially be used in ASTM A-106 applications.
 These specifications generally include ASTM A-161, ASTM A-192, ASTM A-210, ASTM A-252, ASTM A-501, ASTM A-523, ASTM A-524, and ASTM A-618.
-When such pipes are used in a standard, line, or pressure pipe application, such products are covered by the scope of this review.
+When such pipes are used in a standard, line, or pressure pipe application, such products are covered by the scope of this order.